ropensci/MODISTools/README.md

 #> NULL
 ```

-The output format is a nested list with the true data provided as a *tidy* data frame, as shown above.
-When witten to a csv, when the parameter 'internal' is set to FALSE, the same information is retained.
-Data can be read back into the same format with the included read\_subset() function (see below).
+The output format is a nested list with the true data provided as a
+*tidy* data frame, as shown above.
+When witten to a csv, when the
+parameter ‘internal’ is set to FALSE, the same information is retained.
+Data can be read back into the same format with the included
+read\_subset() function (see below).

-Note that when a a region is defined using km\_lr and km\_ab multiple pixels might be returned.
-These are indexed using the 'pixel' column in the data frame containing the time series data.
-The remote sensing values are listed in the 'data' column.
-When no band is specified all bands of a given product are returned, be mindful of the fact that different bands might require different multipliers to represent their true values.
+Note that when a a region is defined using km\_lr and km\_ab multiple
+pixels might be returned.
+These are indexed using the ‘pixel’ column in
+the data frame containing the time series data.
+The remote sensing
+values are listed in the ‘data’ column.
+When no band is specified all
+bands of a given product are returned, be mindful of the fact that
+different bands might require different multipliers to represent their
+true values.

-To list all available products, bands for particular products and temporal coverage see function descriptions below.
+To list all available products, bands for particular products and
+temporal coverage see function descriptions below.

 ### Batch downloading MODIS time series

-Below an example is provided on how to batch download data for a data frame of given site names and locations (lat / lon).
+Below an example is provided on how to batch download data for a data
+frame of given site names and locations (lat / lon).

 ``` r
 # create data frame with a site_name, lat and lon column